patrickbwarren/qgis-survex-import/README.md

 be combined from multiple sources.
 Note that cumulative imports do not result in features being overwritten, even if they happen to share the same name, since all features are assigned a unique ID.

-If a directory is selected then the newly-created layers are saved into a GeoPackage file in that directory.
-The directory is created if it doesn't already exist.
-The file name is the same as the layer title (without subtitles), except all non-word characters are removed and all whitespace converted to underscores.
-The files is inclusive of all attributes and _z_ dimension data.

-If a title is entered, then layers are created with this title, and a subtitle to reflect the content (stations, legs, etc).
-Otherwise the title is obtained from the survey title(s) extracted from the .3d file(s).
-To set this specifically, use *title in the survex file.

 #### Imported attributes